ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 Overview
 --------

-Since early 2022, RLlib has been undergoing a fundamental overhaul from the ground up with respect to its architecture, design principles, code base, and user facing APIs.
-With Ray 2.10, we finally announce having reached alpha stability on this "new API stack" and it is now available (via opt-in) for the following select algorithms and setups.
+Starting in Ray 2.10, you can opt-in to the alpha version of a "new API stack", a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
+The following select algorithms and setups are available.

 .. list-table::
    :header-rows: 1